junyoung-sim/quant/README.md

 ![alt text](https://github.com/junyoung-sim/quant/blob/master/res/AAPL.png?raw=true)

 ***All content in this repository may be used for individual purposes.
-The author and contributor(s) related to this repository do not only any responsibility for the risks involved in such purposes.***
+The author and contributor(s) of this repository do not only any responsibility for the risks involved in such purposes.***